LMoller/Blog/content/post/getinvolved.md

 date: 2018-09-12
 tags: ["resource"]
 ---
-#### **Contribute** and **grow** your skills - there is something for everyone, no matter what level!
+#### CONTRIBUTE and grow your skills - there is something for everyone, no matter what level you are at!

 - [Data for Democracy](http://datafordemocracy.org/about.html) - Check for a Meetup in your area
 - [Code for America Brigade](https://brigade.codeforamerica.org) - Check for a Meetup in your area
 - [Data Kind](https://www.datakind.org)
 - [Datanauts](https://open.nasa.gov/explore/)

 #### Not ready to join a group?
 There are a ton of great resources out there.
 The ones below are the ones I have used and would recommend.
-I will update with comments.
+I will update with comments at some point.

 For free